 The rise of insurtech has made buying insurance easier than ever before.
 While buying online offers unprecedented convenience, there's still a lot more that goes into the process than just filling out a simple form.

 For starters, there is a comprehensive underwriting process.
 Insurers underwrite disability coverage based on the risk of an applicant filing a claim.

 And if that risk is too high, an insurance company may deny coverage to an applicant.
 According to LIMRA, 40 percent of disability insurance applications are either declined, rated, or are only accepted with an exclusion.

-The reasons an applicant may be denied long-term disability coverage are usually based on one of two factors: The applicant’s medical risk or lifestyle risk.
+The reasons an applicant may be denied long-term disability coverage are usually based on one of two factors: the applicant’s medical risk or lifestyle risk.
 But that's still pretty broad.
 Here are six of the more common reasons you could be denied disability coverage.